Duncan Robinson NBA Playoffs Player Props: Heat vs. Nuggets

 Duncan Robinson Insights vs. the Nuggets

-- This season, Duncan Robinson has made 2.1 field goals per game, which adds up to 2.7% of his team's total makes.
+- This season, Duncan Robinson has made 2.1 shots per game, which accounts for 2.7% of his team's total makes.

-- Robinson is averaging 4.6 three-point field goal attempts per game this season, which is 6.7% of his team's shots from beyond the arc.
+- He's attempted 4.6 threes per game, or 6.7% of his team's shots from beyond the arc this season.

-- Defensively, the Nuggets are eighth in the NBA, conceding 112.5 points per contest.
+- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the NBA.

-- On the glass, the Nuggets have conceded 40.8 rebounds per game, which is best in the league.
+- Allowing 40.8 rebounds per contest, the Nuggets are the best team in the NBA.

-- The Nuggets allow 25.7 assists per contest, 15th-ranked in the league.
+- The Nuggets are the 15th-ranked team in the league, allowing 25.7 assists per contest.

 Duncan Robinson vs. the Nuggets